 We require a letter from the dean (or the dean’s designate) of the current law school certifying good academic standing, eligibility to continue, and certification of class rank.

-We require two letters of recommendation: One from a law professor at your current law school and one from any recommender.
+We require one letter from a law school professor from your current law school.
+Any additional letters can come from any other recommender.

 Does George Mason require that letters of recommendation be submitted through the Law Services Letter of Recommendation Service?